Y2Z/monolith/README.md

 }]
 ```

-Read more about the [Docling Actor](.actor/README.md), including how to use it via the Apify API and CLI.
+Read more about the [Monolith Actor](.actor/README.md), including how to use it via the Apify UI, API and CLI without installation.

 ---------------------------------------------------